swarup1606/Rock-Paper-Scissors/README.md

 - Scissors cuts Paper
 - Paper covers Rock

-## Demo Video

 ## License
 This project is licensed under the MIT License.

 ## Contact
-If you have any questions, suggestions, or just want to chat about the game, feel free to open an issue or contact me directly at your.email@example.com.
+If you have any questions, suggestions, or just want to chat about the game, feel free to open an issue or contact me directly at swarupkakade1810@gmail.com

 Happy gaming, and may the best hand win!